 If you want to find out more about Erasmus Mundus, you can check out their website, where you'll also learn how to apply!

 NN Future Matters

-The NN Future Matters scholarship is designed for EU students as well as Turkish and Japanese who want to study a Master's degree in Holland.
+The NN Future Matters scholarship is designed for EU students as well as Turkish and Japanese who want to study for a Master's degree in Holland.
 If you are from either the Netherlands, Belgium, Luxembourg, Bulgaria, the Czech Republic, Greece, Poland, Romania, Slovakia, Spain, Japan or Turkey, this is for you.

 With this scholarship, you can get a one-time grant of €5,000*!